-Microsoft Teams vs Zoom: How to Determine the Right Fit
+Microsoft Teams vs. Zoom: How to determine the right fit

-What is Zoom
+What is Zoom?

 What is Microsoft Teams?

-Microsoft Teams is Microsoft’s all-encompassing workstream collaboration plus unified communications platform — combining meetings, chats, calls, and file sharing with the Office 365 application stack to bring everyone together in a shared workspace.
+Microsoft Teams is Microsoft’s all-encompassing workstream collaboration plus unified communications platform — combining meetings, chats, calls and file sharing with the Office 365 application stack to bring everyone together in a shared workspace.

-Microsoft Teams vs Zoom Breakdown
+Microsoft Teams vs. Zoom breakdown

 Features of Microsoft Teams and Zoom

-UX (User Interface)
+UX (User Experience)

-Zoom’s free version includes meetings that can host up to 100 participants (with a 40-minute limit on group meetings), unlimited 1:1 meetings, online support, as well as video and web conferencing features, group collaboration features, and security.
+Zoom’s free version includes meetings that can host up to 100 participants (with a 40-minute limit on group meetings), unlimited 1:1 meetings, online support, as well as video and web conferencing features, group collaboration features and security.

-UC Telephony for Microsoft and Zoom
+UC telephony for Microsoft and Zoom

 Zoom’s answer to enterprise voice is the Zoom Phone.
-This very new, but rapidly maturing cloud phone system offers intelligent call routing and management, auto-attendant/IVR, interoperability with standards-based endpoints like Polycom and Yealink, voicemails and call history, caller ID and dialing personals, plus call recording.
+This very new but rapidly maturing cloud phone system offers intelligent call routing and management, auto-attendant/IVR, interoperability with standards-based endpoints like Polycom and Yealink, voicemails and call history, caller ID and dialing personals, plus call recording.
 Like Microsoft Teams, it features applications for both desktop and mobile devices.
-Further, Zoom’s “Bring Your Own Carrier” initiative is a direct response to the Direct Routing functionality of Teams, allowing Zoom Phone organizations to leverage existing PSTN service providers in many global markets.
+Further, Zoom’s “Bring Your Own Carrier” initiative is a direct response to the direct routing functionality of Teams, allowing Zoom Phone organizations to leverage existing PSTN service providers in many global markets.

 Microsoft Teams’ biggest win is its close, baked-in integration of Office 365 apps, but beyond that, there are over 70 integrations for Microsoft Teams that include options for ticket management, surveys, weather, news, etc.